Profectum Registered Developmental Technician (PRDT) Course

 The PRDT Course is open to individuals and groups.
-Individuals may go through the course and join other individual students in the Monthly Supervision Online Class.
+Paraprofessionals may go through the course and join other paraprofessional students in the Monthly Supervision Online Class.
 Groups of 10 or more from schools, agencies, and clinics follow the same curriculum but have the option of scheduling their own Monthly Supervision Classes.
 Group discounts are available.

 Review the Course Timeline

 1 A PRDT starts with a new client/student.
 What is the first thing he or she should do upon meeting the child?

 a. establish the PRDT’s role as the child’s superior

 b. ask the adults who are present about the child’s strengths and weaknesses